-The ambition is to ensure the FFT can be a more effective tool in gathering patient feedback that helps to drive local improvements in healthcare services.
+NHS England recently carried out a project to improve some areas of the way the Friends and Family Test works across the country, with the ambition of making the FFT a more effective tool for gathering patient feedback that helps to drive local improvements in healthcare services.

-The national NHS Staff Survey tells us that more than half of NHS staff currently use patient feedback in improvement work in their own services and teams.
-Much of this will come from the Friends and Family Test as we know that many providers share their FFT findings and patient comments with staff at ward level.
+The national NHS Staff Survey tells us that almost six in ten NHS staff think patient feedback is used to inform decisions.
+Much of this feedback will come from the Friends and Family Test and we know that many providers share their FFT findings and patient comments with staff at ward level.

 This focus on patient experience provides an opportunity for improvement in big ways and small ways.
-We have seen many examples over the years, from initiatives for quieter wards at night and improving the dining experience through to initiatives to dramatically reduce patient fasting times before operations and projects to enhance end-of-life care for both dying patients and their loved ones:
+We have seen many examples over the years, from initiatives for quieter wards at night and improving the dining experience through to initiatives to dramatically reduce patient fasting times before operations.

-However, since the beginnings of the FFT, providers and commissioners have pointed out the aspects of the initiative that do not work so well.
-Many changes have been made, or gaps filled, but we feel that the experience of using the FFT across all settings over the past three years now highlights a number of key areas where it could be more effective.
+However, since the beginnings of the FFT, providers and commissioners had pointed out the aspects of the initiative that could be better.
+Many changes have been made, or gaps filled, over the years since the FFT was originally launched, but we felt that the experience of using the FFT across all settings over the past five years highlighted a number of key areas where it could be more effective.

 - Supporting services to make the most of what it can give them as a local service improvement tool